Ronvaknins/Video_QC_Checker/README.md

 # Video_QC_Checker
+Video Quality Control
+checks for:
-Video Quality Control - finds too short scene cut and black frames
+- [x] too short scene cut (less then fps - 5 - you can change the this threshold)
+- [x] Black frames (full black pixels)

 ## Installation